372groupproject/milestones-team13-cnguyen32-zwiegand/README.txt

 This README explains code snippets Hello World and Right-Left programmed in Scratch.

+!!!
+INSTRUCTIONS TO RUN CODE !!!

     Scratch code can only be viewed on the Scratch website (https://scratch.mit.edu/) or a Scratch desktop app.
 So in this Readme we will give you links to the exposed code of each project.
 Copy and paste the links in your browser URL if you don't wish to run .bat files, or have a system other than Windows.

-    You could also run our runCodeSnippets.bat that will open both of the code snippets in two separte tabs in your default web browser.
+    You could also download and run our runCodeSnippets.bat that will open both of the code snippets in two separte tabs in your default web browser.
 Once you are looking at the program from scratch.mit.edu, you can run it or look at the code by clicking the "See inside" button in the upper right of the window.
 This .bat and instructions serve as our Makefile.

+!!!
+FUNCTIONS !!!
 ==============================================================
 === Hello World ==============================================
 ==============================================================